hadeniz/atabazin/src/pages/products/index.md

 ---
-templateKey: 'product-page'
+heading: Great coffee with a conscience
 path: /products
+templateKey: product-page
 title: Our Coffee
-image: /img/jumbotron.jpg
+image: /img/whatsapp-image-2020-06-29-at-21.09.42.jpeg
-heading: Great coffee with a conscience
-description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+description: Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
 intro:
   blurbs:
-    - image: /img/coffee.png
+    - image: /img/whatsapp-image-2020-01-15-at-19.51.40.jpeg
       text: >
         We sell green and roasted coffee beans that are sourced directly from independent farmers and farm cooperatives.
 We’re proud to offer a